 Get financial advice

 This is certainly the most important point.
 You want to make sure that you can enjoy as much of your hard earned savings and your pension.
-Talk to a financial adviser.
-Set up your goals, do you want to plan life at your new destination, optimize your tax burden, or make sure your loved ones will receive an inheritance?
+Talk to an adviser, and apply for an offshore bank account if that minimizes your tax burden.
+Set up your goals, do you want to plan life at your new destination, optimize your taxes, or make sure your loved ones will receive an inheritance?
 With proper advice, you will be able to have a clear picture of your financial future.

 Bring your pension with you